 Table: Energy and Carbon Savings of Recycled Glass

-Process | Energy Savings | Reduction in Carbon Emissions |
+| Process | Energy Savings | Reduction in Carbon Emissions |

-Manufacturing New Glass | Baseline | Baseline |
+| Manufacturing New Glass | Baseline | Baseline |

-Recycling Glass | 30% Less Energy | 20% Lower Emissions |
+| Recycling Glass | 30% Less Energy | 20% Lower Emissions |

 Builders can explore COE90 Sheet Glass to find recycled and sustainable options for their projects.

-Energy Efficiency with Low-E Coated Glass
+Lower Your Energy Bills with Low-E Glass

 Low-emissivity (Low-E) coated sheet glass is designed to improve energy efficiency in buildings.
 By reducing heat transfer, this specialized glass minimizes energy consumption for heating and cooling.